malvikasharan/APRICOT/README.md

                         Get proteome table from UniProt
 ````

-APRICOT saves the user provided queries and related information that is extracted from UniProt knowledgebase (fasta files, xml files, reference files etc.) in the directories as described below.
+APRICOT saves the user provided queries and related information extracted from UniProt knowledgebase (fasta files, xml files, reference files etc.) in the directories as described below.
 ````
 APRICOT_analysis
     └───├input